viviandotdev/ObsidianVault/20 Sources/How to stop being lost in life (science-based approach) - YouTube.md

 		Cultivating related ness

 Arranged marriages have higher satisfaction rates than love marriages
-- by simply commiting to that person for a long period of time can bring satisfaction Pick some thing and
+- by simply committing to that person for a long period of time can bring satisfaction Similar for choosing a career, rather than waiting around for something that you are passionate about it is better to pick something and commit to it for long enough where it can bring you satificaion
+Pick some thing and
 Something you are interested in
 You are good at it